Structured Channel Estimation for RIS-Assisted THz Communications: Abstract

 \section{Abstract}

-This letter proposes a high-resolution channel estimation for reconfigurable intelligent surface (RIS)-assisted communication networks.
-We exploit the inherent geometrical structure of the Terahertz propagation channel, including the antenna array geometries at the base station, the RIS, and the user equipment to design a tensor-based high-resolution channel estimator, referred to as the higher-dimensional rank-one approximations (HDR) method.
+This paper proposes tensor-based channel estimation for reconfigurable intelligent surface (RIS)-assisted communication networks.
+We exploit the inherent geometrical structure of the Terahertz propagation channel, including the antenna array geometries at the base station, the RIS, and the user equipment to design a tensor-based channel estimator, referred to as the higher-dimensional rank-one approximations (HDR) method.
 By exploiting the geometrical structure of the combined \gf{base station}-RIS-\gf{user equipment} channel, the proposed HDR estimator recasts parametric channel estimation as a single sixth-order rank-one tensor approximation problem, which can be efficiently solved using \gf{higher-order singular value decomposition} to deliver parallel estimates of \gf{each channel component vector}.
-Numerical results show that the proposed method provides significantly more accurate parameter estimates compared to the competing state-of-the-art Khatri-Rao factorization and \gf{least squares} methods.
-The HDR method also leads to higher spectral efficiency than its competitors, especially in the low signal-to-noise ratio regime, while having similar computational complexity as the classical \gf{least squares} method.
+Numerical results show that the proposed method provides significantly more accurate parameter estimates than competing state-of-the-art \fa{tensor-based RIS channel estimation}, Khatri-Rao factorization, and \gf{least squares} methods. \fa{For higher-rank channels, the HDR method shows similar spectral efficiency compared to its competitors while having similar computational complexity to the classical least squares estimator.}

 }